-Over 1,500 Indian families are stranded in St Maarten as Category 5 storm Irma hits the Caribbean island; locals say Indian Embassy official asked them to 'go to hell'
+Indian Embassy tells 1,500 Indian families stranded in storm in Caribbean to 'go to hell'

 Hurricane Irma has ravaged the Caribbean island of St Maarten